approov/quickstart-android-java-retrofit/SHAPES-EXAMPLE.md

 ![Approov Initialization](readme-images/approov-init-code.png)

 This initializes Approov when the app is first created.
 It uses the configuration string we set earlier.
-A `public static` member allows other parts of the app to access the singleton Approov instance.
-All calls to `ApproovService` and the SDK itself are thread safe.

 The Approov SDK needs a configuration string to identify the account associated with the app.
 It will have been provided in the Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).
-Copy this into `io/approov/shapes/ShapesApp.java:35`, replacing the text `<enter-your-config-string-here>`.
+Copy this into `io/approov/shapes/ShapesApp.java`, replacing the text `<enter-your-config-string-here>`.

 Next we need to use Approov when we create a retrofit instance to access shapes.
-We change the lazy constructor for the instance at `io/approov/shapes/ShapesClientInstance.java:40`:
+We change the lazy constructor for the instance at `io/approov/shapes/ShapesClientInstance.java`:

 ![Approov Addition](readme-images/approov-fetch.png)

-> **NOTE:** Don't forget to comment out the previous block of code.
+> **NOTE:** Don't forget to comment out the previous block of code, and also to uncomment the required `import` statement.

 Instead of constructing the `Retrofit` object lazily here we construct the builder for it instead and provide that to the `ApproovService`.
 It maintains a cache of `Retrofit` objects constructed with different builders.
 Thus there may be many retrofit construction classes in your app (likely with different base URLs) that can all use the same underlying `ApproovService` singleton.